 Vocalist John Huber expanded upon the album’s entire execution by saying, “When we put the tracks together for the record, it was more than just a collective of finished songs.
 There was a pattern, a noticeable journey and theme.
 We noticed that we really don’t sound like any of our peers.
 We felt quite a bit like Pantera with COWBOYS FROM HELL.
 Pantera didn’t fit in Texas, so they made Texas fit them.
 We felt, and do feel, the same way about North Dakota.
 So, we leaned into that as a loose theme for the record.
 It isn’t a North Dakota Metal concept album, but we do explore our relationship with the Dakotas on the record.
 It isn’t always pretty, but it’s a part of who we are, it helped shape us and the music we make.
 It’s in our skin.
 Every band examines where they come from at some point, so we figured, why not start now?
 At least that’s the way I approached a lot of the lyrics.
 There wasn’t any room for lying or misrepresentation.
 I put my spine into every scream.
 I don’t know any other way, and the sheer honesty on the record is something that’s really special.
 It’s a very transparent record, and I think that’s part of what makes it so visceral and gripping.”

 Every band member brings 20+ years of metal experience, and the maturity is immediately palpable.
 The album itself is brimming with no-nonsense rockers built for every arena in the land.
 This is a band of men who have ground themselves upon the proving stone for years.
 And at the end of it all is only the beginning, because this band is very wise.
 Shotgun Facelift have quite a lot to say… and when they do, they do so with class, poise and undeniable power.
-Dakota Blood Stampede will be released on December 17, 2021.
+Dakota Blood Stampede was released worldwide via Eclipse Records on December 17, 2021.